Colds and allergies are the most common causes of rhinitis.

 Stuffiness can be relieved by taking decongestants, such as oxymetazoline or phenylephrine as a nasal spray or pseudoephedrine by mouth.
 These drugs, available over the counter, cause the blood vessels of the nasal mucous membrane to narrow (constrict).
 Nasal sprays should be used for only 3 or 4 days because after that period of time when the effects of the drugs wear off, the mucous membrane often swells even more than before.
 This phenomenon is called rebound congestion Rhinitis medicamentosa Rhinitis is inflammation and swelling of the mucous membrane of the nose, characterized by a runny nose and stuffiness and usually caused by the common cold or a seasonal allergy.
 Colds and... read more .
 Antihistamines help control a runny nose, but some cause drowsiness and most cause other problems, especially in older people (see Aging and Drugs Aging and Drugs Drugs, the most common medical intervention, are an important part of medical care for older people.
 Without drugs, many older people would function less well or die at an earlier age.
 Older... read more ).
 Antibiotics are not effective for acute viral rhinitis.

 Chronic rhinitis is usually an extension of rhinitis caused by inflammation or a viral infection.
 However, it also may rarely occur with diseases.
 These diseases include syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
 Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
 It... read more , tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe... read more , rhinoscleroma (a skin disease characterized by very hard, flattened tissues that first appear on the nose), rhinosporidiosis (an infection in the nose characterized by bleeding polyps), leishmaniasis Leishmaniasis Leishmaniasis is caused by 20 or more species of Leishmania.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more , rhinoscleroma (a skin disease characterized by very hard, flattened tissues that first appear on the nose), rhinosporidiosis (an infection in the nose characterized by bleeding polyps), leishmaniasis Leishmaniasis Leishmaniasis is caused by 20 or more species of Leishmania.
 Leishmaniasis includes several disorders that affect the skin, the mucous membranes of the nose, mouth, or throat or internal... read more , blastomycosis Blastomycosis Blastomycosis is an infection, mainly of the lungs, caused by the fungus Blastomyces dermatitidis.
 People have a fever, chills, and drenching sweats and sometimes chest pain, difficulty... read more , histoplasmosis Histoplasmosis Histoplasmosis is an infection caused by the fungus Histoplasma capsulatum.
 It occurs mainly in the lungs but can sometimes spread throughout the body.
-Histoplasmosis is acquired by inhaling... read more , and leprosy Leprosy Leprosy is a chronic infection caused by the bacteria Mycobacterium leprae or Mycobacterium lepromatosis.
-It results in damage primarily to the peripheral nerves (the nerves outside... read more —all of which are characterized by the formation of inflamed lesions (granulomas) and the destruction of soft tissue, cartilage, and bone.
+Histoplasmosis is acquired by inhaling... read more , and leprosy Leprosy Leprosy is a chronic infection usually caused by the bacteria Mycobacterium leprae or Mycobacterium lepromatosis.
+It results in damage primarily to the peripheral nerves (the nerves... read more —all of which are characterized by the formation of inflamed lesions (granulomas) and the destruction of soft tissue, cartilage, and bone.
 Both low humidity and airborne irritants also can result in chronic rhinitis.